 Developing a clear idea of your ideal coaching client will make your web design and branding process SO much easier.
 If you have been in business for a while, you have likely honed in on your ideal client and have a lot of specific information about him/her.

-All of your customer experience and research will allow you to craft a compelling brand story that will start attracting the “right” clients and repelling the “wrong” ones.
+All of your customer experience and research data will allow you to craft a compelling brand story that will start attracting the “right” clients and repelling the “wrong” ones.
 You know who I’m talking about–we’ve all had them!

 There are several different aspects of your target customer profile.
 In this article we are going to cover demographic, geographic and psychographic characteristics.

 Demographic data about your target customer includes age, gender, income level, family size, occupation, education level and marital status.
 It’s the “who” in your brand story and messaging.
 Keep in mind that, depending on your business, you may need to fill out several profiles as you have several target customer personas.

 In my experience, it’s helpful to think of this target customer as an actual person.
 Give him/her a name and start describing them using the demographic characteristics mentioned above.
 For example, I might refer to my target customer as Erica.
 She’s a 40 year-old college-educated mother who started her own massage therapy practice in town.